johncarlangelo/SmartBite/demo-app-VISION/nextjs-app/README.md

 1. After analyzing a dish, look for the **star icon** in results
 2. Click to save to your **Saved** tab
 3. Access saved items anytime from **History → Saved** tab

+### Using AI Recommendations
+1. After analyzing a food image, scroll down to **AI Recommendations** section
+2. Browse through three categories using the tabs:
+   - **Healthier Alternatives**: Lighter, more nutritious versions
+   - **Seasonal Picks**: Dishes using fresh seasonal ingredients
+   - **Perfect Pairings**: Complementary dishes and sides
+3. Click **"Learn More"** on any recommendation to open the recipe modal
+4. In the modal:
+   - View AI-generated recipe details (ingredients, instructions, nutrition, tips)
+   - Switch to "Find Online" tab for external search links
+   - Close and reopen for instant cached results

 ### Switching Themes
 1. Look for the **floating button** in bottom-right corner of landing page